decentralized-identity/bbs-signature/draft-bbs-signatures.md

 Parameters:

 - r (REQUIRED), non-negative integer.
 The prime order of the G_1 and G_2 groups, defined by the ciphersuite.
+- expand_no_of_bytes (REQUIRED), non-negative integer.
+The number of bytes to read from the xof function, defined by the ciphersuite.

 Outputs: